brianc/node-postgres/README.md

 ### why?

 Sometimes you need to itterate through a table in chunks.
 It's extremely inefficient to use hand-crafted `LIMIT` and `OFFSET` queries to do this.
-PostgreSQL provides built-in functionality to fetch a "cursor" to your results and page through the cursor.
-The page size is dynamic and async.
+PostgreSQL provides built-in functionality to fetch a "cursor" to your results and page through the cursor efficiently fetching chunks of the results with full MVCC compliance.

+This actually ends up pairing very nicely with node's _asyncness_ and handling a lot of data.
+PostgreSQL is rad.

 ### example